 This Annual Report includes forward-looking statements.
 These statements are not guarantees of future performance and involve certain risks, uncertainties, and assumptions that are difficult to predict.
 Words such as "anticipate", "believe", "estimate", "may", "expect", "intend", "outlook", and similar expressions are used to identify such forward-looking statements.
 These statements reflect our current views with respect to future events.
 However, actual results may differ materially from our expectations due to a number of risks and uncertainties which may be beyond our control.
-These risks and uncertainties include, but are not limited to:
+The information in this report is based on current knowledge and is subject to many risks and uncertainties including, but not limited to:

-- political (including trade and environmental policies), legal, regulatory, financial markets, and economic conditions and developments in the United States (U.S.) and abroad - length and severity of an epidemic or pandemic - economic fluctuations in the agricultural, international, and farm-related business sectors - weather-related, disease, and other adverse climatic or biological conditions that periodically occur and can impact agricultural productivity and income - changes in U.S. government support of the agricultural industry (including government support payments) and the System as a governmentsponsored enterprise, as well as investor and rating agency reactions to events involving the U.S. government, other government-sponsored enterprises, and other financial institutions - actions taken by the Federal Reserve System in implementing monetary policy - credit, interest rate, and liquidity risks inherent in our lending activities - changes in our assumptions for determining the allowance for loan losses and fair value measurements - industry outlooks for agricultural conditions - changes in interest rate indices utilized in our lending
+- political (including trade policies, environmental policies, and civil unrest), legal, regulatory, financial markets, and economic conditions, or other conditions and developments in the United States (U.S.) and abroad - length and severity of an epidemic or pandemic - economic fluctuations in the agricultural, international, rural and farm-related business sectors - weather-related, disease, and other adverse climatic or biological conditions that periodically occur and can impact agricultural productivity and income - changes in U.S. government support of the agricultural industry (including government support payments) and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the U.S. government, other government-sponsored enterprises, and other financial institutions - actions taken by the Federal Reserve System in implementing monetary policy - cybersecurity risks, including a failure or breach of our operational or security systems or infrastructure, or those of our third-party vendors or other service providers - credit, interest rate, and liquidity risks inherent in our lending activities - disruptive technologies impacting the banking and financial services industries or implemented by our competitors which negatively impact our ability to compete in the marketplace - · changes in our assumptions for determining the allowance for loan losses and fair value measurements - industry outlooks for agricultural conditions - changes in interest rate indices utilized in our lending